Step Results & the Step Manifest #

-Step results give a complete view of every planned test step — including the ones that never ran (early abort, --maxfail, skip markers).
+The step manifest is the full list of planned steps for a run — including the ones that never ran.
+Step results give a complete view of every planned test step (early abort, --maxfail, skip markers).

 Without explicit step records, you only know about steps that actually executed.
 If a run aborts after step 3 of 10, the Parquet file would only have 3 rows of evidence.
 There's no record that 7 other steps were planned but never ran.